Eco & Art: zero waste tattoo care

-There are certainly some sustainable measures you can take when it comes to getting your new ink!
-Before my appointment, I try to shave the area the tattoo will be going, hopefully avoiding the artist having to sacrifice a disposable razor that will wind up right in the trash.
-For shaving, I love to use a safety razor, which is a sustainable swap to a traditional plastic one, accompanied with one single recyclable blade (and no plastic casing, yay!).
+Zero waste tattoo care starts even before you step into the studio.
+Before my appointment, I shave the area where the tattoo will be, to hopefully avoid the artist using a disposable razor at the appointment.
+For shaving, I love to use a safety razor, which is a sustainable swap to a traditional plastic one.

-Also, before appointments, it is great to look out for what kinds of inks a tattoo artist uses.
-I try to always opt for places that use vegan inks, which are becoming much more common in the tattoo scene, especially in Seattle.
-I got my most recent ink done at Slave to the Needle right here in Ballard, and was pleased to see their use of all vegan inks.
-Some vegan and ethical ink companies to keep an eye out for are; Intenze, Fusion, Silverback, Waverly, Classic, and Starbrite.
+Also, when choosing your artist, you can look out for what kind of ink a tattoo artist uses.
+I try to opt for places that use vegan tattoo inks, which are becoming much more common in the tattoo scene.
+I got my most recent ink done at Slave to the Needle right here in Ballard, and was pleased to see their use of all-vegan inks.
+Some vegan and ethical tattoooink companies to keep an eye out for are Intenze, Fusion, Silverback, Waverly, Classic, and Starbrite.

-I’ve found one of the biggest ways you can reduce your waste when getting tattooed comes with your aftercare.
-This is when you can really take things into your own hands.
+One of the biggest ways you can reduce your waste when getting tattooed comes with your aftercare and creating a zero waste tattoo care routine for the longterm.

-Once the tattooed area has calmed down, I like to switch to a gentle unscented lotion.
-My favorite has always been our Shea Butter Lotion, which I’ll apply a couple of times a day for the first few weeks after getting my new tattoo.
-My coworker Rachel swears by using Yay for Earth on hers, saying they heal much faster this way, given that it's intended for healing sensitive skin!
-Through the zero waste grapevine, I’ve also heard of using cocoa butter or coconut oil for the after-care process as well.
+Once the tattooed area has healed a bit, I switch to a gentle unscented lotion for my long-term zero waste tattoo care.
+My favorite sustainable body lotion has always been our Shea Butter Lotion, which I’ll apply a couple of times a day for the first few weeks after getting my new tattoo.
+My coworker Rachel swears by using Yay for Earth on hers, saying her tattoos heal much faster this way, given that it's intended for healing sensitive skin!
+Through the zero waste grapevine, I’ve also heard of using cocoa butter or coconut oil for the tattoo after-care process as well.
 With the trial and error of products, just comes the need for more tattoos!

 Tattoo Care is Forever

 It is important to remember that once you get a tattoo, you are devoted to tattoo care for life!
 That means just one word: SUNSCREEN.
 Every time you go outside, just as you should always be putting sunscreen on your face, you should also always be putting it on your tattoo!
 Seriously please do this, it protects not only the health of your skin but also the longevity of your ink and its color!
 Remember y’all, we wanna be those cool hip old people with still fresh looking tats!
 At least, that's my plan anyway.
-I always hunt for reef-safe sunscreens, and my all-time favorite is the Raw Elements Face + Body Sunscreen!
+For the zero waste tattoo care version of this, I always hunt for reef-safe sunscreens in non-plastic packaging, and my all-time favorite is the Raw Elements Face + Body Sunscreen!